z-margo/telegram-test-task/README.md

 1. Save all currency values to DB with current time (by schedule).
 2. Get users to notify by time parameter and calculate changes the same way as implemented where **previous val is currency by the time to start**.

+### See the result in the separate brunch https://github.com/z-margo/telegram-test-task/tree/refactoring_logic

 # Technologies: